BlaineDev/431-classes-2022/projectA/early_prop.md

 # Early Project A Proposal Submissions

+## Evaluating The Proposal

+[Here is the list of the 13 "things" Dr. Love was looking for](https://thomaselove.github.io/431-projectA-2022/proposal.html#grading-the-proposal-13-things-were-looking-for) in reviewing your work.

 ## 25 Proposals Received by TEL that he can review

 - **Names in bold** when there are multiple investigators are the people who submitted the proposal.